wimsio/plutus-nix/README.md

 Welcome to the Plutus development onboarding guide!
 This document will walk you through setting up a local Plutus development environment using **Nix** and **Cabal**, and understanding the `Vesting` contract structure, utilities, and key Haskell/Plutus concepts.

+### NOTE!
+You will find detailed tutorials for modules in the following directory /code/wspace/lecture

 ---

 ## 📚 Table of Contents